bodywork-ml/bodywork-core/docs/user_guide.md

 # User Guide

 This is a comprehensive guide to developing and configuring ML projects for deployment to k8s using Bodywork.
-It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked-through the [quickstart example](quickstart.md).
+It assumes that you understand the [key concepts](key_concepts.md) that Bodywork is built upon and that you have worked-through the Quickstart examples.

 ## Bodywork Project Structure

-Bodywork compatible ML projects need to be structured in a specific way in order for the Bodywork workflow-controller to be able to identify the stages and run them in the required order.
-All of the files necessary for defining a stage must be contained within a directory dedicated to that stage, where the name given to the directory defines the name of the stage.
+Bodywork-compatible ML projects need to be structured in a specific way.
+All the files necessary for defining a stage must be contained within a directory dedicated to that stage, where the name given to the directory defines the name of the stage.
+This enables the Bodywork workflow-controller to identify the stages and run them in the desired order.
 Consider the following example directory structure,

 ```text
 root/